DrSpeedy/stellaris-ancestral-resurgence/README.md

 # Stellaris: Ancestral Resurgence (WIP)

 ## Summary:
-As the player takes control of the remnants of the fallen empire in your Stellaris mod, they inherit a rich history of hubris and destruction.
+As the player takes control of the remnants of the fallen empire, they inherit a rich history of hubris and destruction.
 Now, with the scars of the past serving as a reminder, they must forge a new path for their species.
 Whether they will mend their species with technology and ascend to new heights or succumb to the same mistakes remains to be seen.
 It's a challenging journey of redemption, survival, and conquest in a galaxy teeming with opportunities and dangers.

 ## Origin:
     Post-Apocalyptic